ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 Make sure you test your function on a few simple strings to make sure it's giving you the dictionary you expect!
 You can use the example above as one test case, but also come up with a few more.

 ## Step 3: The Human-like task: Generating Text
-Write a python function `generate(model, firstWord, numWords)`.
+Write a Python function `generate(model, firstWord, numWords)`.
 This method takes the following parameters:
 * `model` -- a dictionary representing the trained model as output from the `train` method.
 * `firstWord` -- the word to use as the first word in the generated text.
 This word *must* be a key in the model.
 * `numWords` -- the number of words in the returned generated string.